 Offered on all major native platforms, Zoom Meeting SDKs are designed to be:

-Localizable: Natural support for seven major languages and open translation extensibility allows you to grow application usage internationally.
+- Localizable: Natural support for Natural support for multiple languages and open translation extensibility allows you to grow application usage internationally.

-To begin development with Zoom SDKs, each developer requires a Zoom Account along with a Zoom Token and Zoom Access Token (ZAK).
-A Zoom Token is the authenticated token derived from the Zoom API.
-A Zoom Access Token is a unique identification and authentication token required for your app to host a meeting on behalf of another user.
-For more information on SDK tokens, see our Access Credentials reference.
+To begin development with Zoom SDKs, each developer requires a Zoom Account and a Zoom Access Key (ZAK).
+A ZAK is a unique identification and authentication token required for your app to host a meeting on behalf of another user.
+See Next Steps below for more information.

 Full-featured libraries provided to enable simple integration of the Zoom platform within mobile or desktop apps.

 Web modules built to enable Meetings and Webinars within a web browser.

 Build cross-platform desktop and mobile apps with fully integrated Zoom services on one code-base.

 The minimum supported SDK version is 5.2.
 This is not enforced.

 We don’t recommend multi-threaded programming for Native Meeting SDKs.
 We suggest that you use a single thread for all interfaces.